Imperial Indian Mail: Operation

-The Imperial Indian Mail was the name given to two trains, one operated by the East Indian Railway and the other by the Great Indian Peninsula Railway in connection with the Peninsular and Oriental Steam Navigation Company.
-The weekly service departed from the Ballard Pier Mole railway station in Bombay on Fridays about 7 hours after the inbound steamer was signaled.
+The Imperial Indian Mail was the name given to two trains, one operated by the East Indian Railway and the other by the Great Indian Peninsula Railway in connection with P&O. The weekly service departed from the Ballard Pier Mole railway station in Bombay on Fridays about 7 hours after the inbound steamer was signaled.
 As the steamer's schedule was unfixed, the train's time of departure was varied accordingly.
 In the return journey for the outbound mail and passengers, the train departed from Calcutta on Thursdays, reaching Bombay on Saturdays, pulling into Ballard Pier beside the outbound steamer.
 The time taken for the journey from Ballard Pier to Calcutta was 40 hours 13 minutes, and the return journey was completed in 37 hours 39 minutes.

 The service commenced operations from November 1926 with the East Indian Railway's train departing from Howrah on 4 November 1926 and the Great Indian Peninsular Railway's train departing from Ballard Pier on 5 November 1926.

 Due to the washing out of a bridge on the Narmada River between Itarsi and Jabalpur in September 1926, the service initially operated through a longer route, going through Bhopal, Bina and Katni till 31 May 1928, when a new bridge was opened and the train was rerouted through Jabalpur.
 For most of its operational service, it was the fastest train in the Indian subcontinent.

 Unlike the regular mail train which called at Allahabad, the Imperial mail skipped Allahabad, going through Prayagraj Cheoki Junction railway station.
 A shuttle service was operated between Allahabad and Cheoki as a connecting train.